With summer winding down in Reinholds, now is a good time to get ahead on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then take a look at your air conditioner’s drain line—it’s a pliable plastic tube.
-If it’s scummy, you can clean it by flowing watered-down bleach through the tube to sanitize the line.
-Or you can buy a new tube.
+Then inspect your air conditioner’s drain line—it’s a supple plastic tube.
+If it’s dirty, you can sanitize it by draining thinned bleach through the tube to flush the line.
+Or you can get a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall